 Leasing the parcels would have no direct impacts on water resources.
-Any potential effects to water resources would occur from subsequent exploration/development of the two lease parcels.
-NSO stipulations assure there would be no impacts to water resources from surface disturbance on the lease parcels.
-However, if a well is developed on private land adjacent to the parcels, the potential for impacts to water resources would exist.
+Any potential effects to water resources would occur from subsequent exploration/development of the lease parcels.

 The magnitude of the impacts to water resources would be dependent on the specific activity, season, proximity to waterbodies, location in the watershed, upland and riparian vegetation condition, effectiveness of mitigation, and the time until reclamation success.
 Surface disturbance effects typically are localized, short-term, and occur from implementation through vegetation reestablishment.
 As acres of surface-disturbance increase within a watershed, so could the effects on water resources.